 You're never short of things to do in Peterborough

-Over £1/2 billion is going towards regenerating our already busy city centre with high end residential and commercial spaces, and room to expand our retail and leisure offer.
-Queensgate Shopping Centre alone has seen £80 million to redevelop the John Lewis store, and extend the centre to house a new multiplex cinema, set to open in autumn 2021.
+Over £1/2 billion is going towards regenerating our city centre with high end residential and commercial spaces, and room to expand our retail and leisure offer.
+Queensgate Shopping Centre alone has seen £80 million, which includes a £20 million refurbishment of the flagship John Lewis store, and an extension to house a new multiplex cinema, set to open in autumn 2021.

 city centre visitors annually

 longer visit time in the city centre (101 minutes) than national average